St Eunan's College: Buildings and grounds

-Two science laboratories and a demonstration room were added in 1964 during the presidency of the Rev. Dr. Daniel J. Cunnea, who was schooled in, and took an interest in, science and mathematics.
-Work got underway on a further extension to the college in 1977 during the presidency of the Rev. Laverty.
+Two science laboratories and a demonstration room were added in 1964 during the presidency of Daniel J. Cunnea, who was schooled in, and took an interest in, science and mathematics.
+Work got underway on a further extension to the college in 1977 during the presidency of Laverty.
 Work concluded in 1979, and the "New Building" was inaugurated in 1981 — the 75th anniversary of the college's foundation.
-The Rev. O'Fearrai created the College Library by converting the remnants of the boarding facilities after this wing closed in 1992.
+O'Fearrai created the College Library by converting the remnants of the boarding facilities after this wing closed in 1992.
 Early 21st-century efforts to attempt a further extension proved fruitless.
 Two plans were drawn up, but an approach was never finished.
 As per planning regulations, the school installed a set of ramps and two chair-lifts.
 To serve first-year students, three prefabs were installed in summer 2008; these were followed by four ancillary prefabs in summer 2010.

-The first playing field opposite the college was completed during the presidency of the Rev. McLoone.
+The first playing field opposite the college was completed during the presidency of McLoone.
 On 3 May 2019, the Minister with Responsibility for Defence Paul Kehoe and Chief of Staff of the Defence Forces Vice Admiral Mark Mellett reviewed 114th Infantry Battalion on the playing fields at the college in advance of its UNIFIL deployment to Southern Lebanon, Ireland's largest overseas mission to date.
 The college was selected in recognition of County Donegal providing the largest contingent of troops to the mission (many of the rest came from Dublin and other Leinster counties).
 The ceremony included a parading of the unit colours (flag), a speech by Kehoe and a ceremonial "march past".
 Minister for Education Joe McHugh, in whose constituency the event took place, was among other dignitaries in attendance.